 The concept of DR (disaster recovery) has been around for quite some time, and many business executives have heard ad nauseum from their IT providers to always plan for DR. However, quite often the high price tag itself creates a deterrence for proper implementation of DR measures.
 This paper explores how the concept of DR has evolved into a more holistic concept of business continuity which encompasses all the DR principles, in addition to disaster prevention measures and redundancy which makes IT systems more fault-tolerant and in most cases allow business operations to continue in case of a catastrophic event all the while system is repaired, Additionally, it discusses the cost side and how much a business should be willing to invest in DR.

 Cloud Computing is increasingly gaining popularity.
 It, however, remains a mystery to most business people who may not fully understand its implications for their business.
 This white paper introduces a non-technical reader to the concept of Cloud Computing, discusses the most common delivery and deployment models and also where this technology is headed.

-The demand for mobile apps is expected to rise exponentially as smart phones and tablets find deeper penetration in markets such as the US and Europe but also in emerging markets.
-This white paper introduces reader to the world of mobile computing, explores the current market and discusses its future.
+The demand for mobile apps is expected to rise exponentially as smartphones and tablets find deeper penetration in markets such as the US and Europe but also in emerging markets.
+This white paper introduces the reader to the world of mobile computing, explores the current market and discusses its future.